842Mono/DEBS-2021-Group-15/DESIGN.md

 # Success Indicators

-- Getting data back from the competition API
-- Running the Flink application with no congestion or crashes
-- Getting our solution past the competition
+The expected outcome of our solution is the implementation of the two specified queries in parallel that run correctly and efficiently.
+Success will be measured by the tests the DEBS Grand Challenge provides for us to utilize as well as our ranking compared to other teams.
+Our intermediate milestones include getting data from the API provided by the DEBS Grand Challenge by configuring Java gRPC to query the data from this API, completing operators for Query 1 and Query 2, running the Flink application with no congestion or crashes, and getting our solution accepted by the competition.

 ### Intermediate milestones